Fluttarr/MecanumRobot-ArduinoMega2560/README.md

 This kit can drive a 4-wheel Mecanum wheel robot.
 It can move forward, backward, turn, and move sidesway.

+## Driving Instructions
+* Holding L1 or R1 will activate analog joystick control.
+Letting go will stop.
+* Left analog stick for forward/back and turning.
+* Right analog stick for sideways movement.
+* Hold both L1 and R1 for full-speed.

+Forward movement read by the encoders will give rumble feedback on the PS2 controller.

 We hope you enjoy the project, and explore the many possibilities available on the driver board.
-It contains reserve servos interface for controling a robot arm, or operate as a self-driving robot after adding a gyroscope and sonar.
+It contains reserve servos interface for controlling a robot arm, or operate as a self-driving robot after adding a gyroscope and sonar.

-# Extra Credits
+# Contributor Credits

 ## Aaron Hilton, [Steampunk Digital](https://Steampunk.Digital)
 * Assembly Instructions